Summary

 Generative Methods

-Entropy Minimization
+Entropy Minimisation

 L_total = L_supervised + lambda * H(p_model(y | x_unlabeled))